ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 #### **Field Names**

 Provide unique row or column Field Names that convey basic information about the contents.
-Use only letters (e.g. CamelCase), numbers, hyphens, and underscores "_".
-Do not include spaces.
+Use only letters, numbers, hyphens, and underscores "_".
+Do not include spaces or use CamelCase.
 Do not start with an underscore or hyphen and recommend not starting with a number.

 Descriptions of the information found in the fields should be reported and defined in the CSV Data Dictionary (CSV_dd.csv).

 Examples:
-* SampleYear
 * soil_H20
 * corr_delta13C_stdev